 haskell-platform was rather

-out-of-date, meaning a tool, called alex
+out-of-date, meaning a tool, called alex was too old for Yesod.
+To

 solve this rather small issue I took the rather drastic step of